henriquedergado/data-science/mlops/README.md

-###MLOPS

-This code deploys a machine learning model through Flask
+# 🧠 MLOps

+This project demonstrates how to deploy a Machine Learning model using **Flask**.

+## 🚀 Overview

+- Serves predictions via a Flask API
+- Designed for easy integration and deployment
+- Example of basic MLOps pipeline in practice